 - A. Complaints.
-Complaints shall be reviewed by the Election Board if they are filed within the time limits as provided by these Regulations.
+Complaints, including but not limited to Election Disputes or Election Challenges, shall be reviewed by the Election Board if they are filed within the time limits as provided by these Regulations.
 All complaints shall be submitted with the required forms completed. - B. Allegations of Impropriety.
-Allegations of Impropriety against an Election Board Member are settled by the Tribal Court under Tribal Constitution, Article IX, Section 4(c).
+Allegations of Impropriety against an Election Board Member are settled by the Tribal Court under Tribal Constitution, Article Section 4(c).